blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 - Brute: Your attacks deal 1d12 damage instead of 1d6
 - Weapon Expert: Pick 3 types of weapons.
 You gain a +2 bonus to attacks made with them.

+## Additional stats

+### Hit points
+Hit points represent your physical well-being, reducing when you take damage.
+When your hit points fall to 0, you are dead.

+### Armor class
+When an attack is made, it must meet or exceed the target's armor class(AC) to hit.
+See the armor section to determine your AC.

+### Carry weight
+Carry weight decides how many pounds of stuff you can carry and wear on your person.
+Your carry weight is equal to 7 times your strength score.
+If your strength score is 10, for instance, you can carry 70 lbs on you.

 # Combat
 ## Initiative
 Each combatant rolls a 1d20 and adds their dexterity modifier to the roll.
 Turn order reflects the roll.
 On a tie,